-When the summer heat sets in, homeowners in Raleigh, NC, depend on their home’s air conditioner to stay comfortable.
-However, an AC can only do its job effectively if you’ve chosen a system that’s the right size.
-So, if you’re in the market for a new AC system for your home, it’s helpful to understand what goes into proper AC sizing.
-Here’s how to choose the right AC size for your home.
+When the summer heat sets in, homeowners in Raleigh, NC, depend on their air conditioner to stay comfortable.
+However, your AC can only do its job effectively if you choose a system that’s the right size.
+Your home’s square footage can give you a starting estimate, but proper AC sizing depends on much more than home size alone.
+If you’re in the market for a new AC system for your home and have wondered what size AC unit you need, the experts at Thermo Direct Heating, Cooling, Plumbing, and Electrical have some helpful tips to ensure that you select the appropriate size.

 What to Know